spheredev/neosphere/README.md

 ========

-The latest stable minisphere release at the time of this writing is **minisphere 3.0.2**, released on Friday, April 1, 2016.
+The latest stable minisphere release at the time of this writing is **minisphere 3.0.3**, released on Tuesday, April 5, 2016.
 Binaries are released through GitHub, and the latest version is always available for download here:

 * <https://github.com/fatcerberus/minisphere/releases>